 Since learning this, I have become a soaker.
 Before I was definitely a throw it in the pot with some salt and pressure cook it kind of cook when it came to beans.
 To learn more about soaking peas and beans and tips on how to soak different kinds of beans, check out this article from spendwithpennies.com

 When making cook-up rice, I either use green seasoning as my marinade or a combination of dry herbs.
-For this recipe, I use dry herbs.
+For this recipe, I use dry herbs, but either works.

 Sear the Chicken

-Add coconut oil to a large stock pot on medium heat.
-When the oil is hot, add the marinated chicken and sauté for 10 mins or until it has a great sear and is brown on all sides.
+To make chicken cook-up I add coconut oil to a large stock pot on medium heat.
+When the oil is hot, I add the marinated chicken and sauté for 10 mins or until it has a great sear and is brown on all sides.
 When the chicken is brown all over then you are ready to move on to the next step.
+If you are using bone in chicken, then you will need to cook it until all of the liquids cook off before moving to the next step.

-Then add the onions and tomatoes and continue to sauté for about 3 minutes.
+For the next step, I add the onions and tomatoes and continue to sauté for about 3 minutes.
+Then I add in the black-eyed peas.

 Cook the Black-Eyed Peas: Two Methods

 There are two different ways to cook black-eyed peas for a chicken cook-up.
-The first is to pressure cook it separately with just some water and a pink of salt.
+The first is to pressure cook it separately with just some water and a pinch of salt.

 The other is to cook it on the stovetop.
-On the stovetop, cook your peas until it is soft enough that you can smash them with your fingertips.
-But try not to overcook it or it will make your cook-up rice mushy.
+I add the soaked peas in with the chicken, then add water, cover it and let it cook until the beans are soft enough that you can smash them with your fingertips.
+But try not to overcook it or it will make your cook-up rice a bit mushy.

 Add Rice and Coconut Milk to Chicken Cook-up Rice

-When the peas are cooked to your desired tenderness, add washed rice to the pot.
+When the peas are cooked to my desired tenderness, I add washed rice to the pot.

-After adding the rice to the chicken and black-eyed peas, mix everything together well and then sauté for 1-2 minutes.
+After adding the rice to the chicken and black-eyed peas, mix everything well and then sauté for 1-2 minutes.
 Stir often to toast the rice a bit before adding the coconut milk.
+Then add the coconut milk and bring up to a boil, cover, reduce the heat to low and let the rice simmer until fully cooked.

 Fluff the Chicken Cook-up Rice